-2023 integrated annual
+2023 integrated annual report

-A holistic assessment of ARM's ability to create sustainable value, with relevant extracts from the annual financial statements, the environmental. social and governance (ESG) report and Mineral Resources and Mineral Reserves report.
+A holistic assessment of ARM's ability to create sustainable value, with relevant extracts from the annual financial statements, the environmental, social and governance (ESG) report and Mineral Reserves report.

 2023 annual financial statements

 The audited annual financial statements have been prepared according to International Financial Reporting Standards (IFRS).